6MrCrazy6/AI-Text-Analysis-Psychological-Influence-Detection/README.md

 1. User inputs a block of text in the Unity interface.
 2. The text is passed to Python through PythonNet.
 3. Multiple algorithms analyze different characteristics:
-   - Emotional tone
+   - Sentiment Analysis
-   - Lexical variation
+   - Lexical Diversity (TTR)
    - Subjectivity & manipulation
 4. Neural network performs classification based on computed features.
 5. Final results are displayed in Unity.